suvani-ctrl/TodoApp/README.md

 # TodoApp

-A simple Todo list application built with React.
-This app allows users to manage their tasks efficiently by adding, completing, and deleting tasks, along with a filtering feature to sort tasks based on their completion status.
+A simple Todo list application built with **React**.
+This app allows users to manage their tasks efficiently by adding, completing, and deleting tasks.
+Additionally, it includes a filtering feature to sort tasks based on their completion status, and data is saved in the browser's local storage for persistence.

 ## Features

-- **Add Tasks**: Quickly add new tasks.
+- **Add Tasks**: Quickly add new tasks to your list.
-- **Mark Tasks as Complete**: Toggle task completion.
+- **Mark Tasks as Complete**: Toggle the task completion status.
-- **Delete Tasks**: Remove tasks from the list.
+- **Delete Tasks**: Easily remove tasks from the list.
-- **Filter Tasks**: View tasks by status (All, Open, Completed).
+- **Filter Tasks**: View tasks based on their status (All, Open, Completed).
-- **Persistent Data**: Tasks are saved in the browser’s local storage.
+- **Persistent Data**: Tasks are saved to your browser's local storage and remain even after a page reload.

 ## Installation